visualbis/VV-Docs/docs/installation-guide/upgrade-trial/upgrade-trial.md

 The user can upgrade the trial version to either the production version or extend the trial period.

-## Upgrade from previous version to new version
+## Upgrade from the previous version to the new version

 * Download and install all the agents, BI Hub Web and BI Hub Server
-* Click new version of the installer and it will automatically update all our components and migrate the old data to the new version.
+* Click a new version of the installer and it will automatically update all our components and migrate the old data to the new version.
 > BI Hub Server steps > Demo from Testing team

 ## Upgrade from trial to production